sharmacodes13/Quiz-app/README.md

 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to the local URL displayed in the terminal (usually `http://localhost:5173`)

 ## How to Use